How to Open Your Pool in Spring

 3. Clean and Store the Pool Cover

-After you remove the cover, lay it out, brush off any remaining dirt, spray it down, and then let it dry.
-When the cover is dry, sprinkle one side and then the other with talcum powder or Leslie’s Alkalinity Up to prevent mold and mildew.
-Fold the cover loosely and store it in a cool, dry place.
+After you remove the cover, lay it out flat, brush off and rinse away any remaining debris, and then let it dry.
+If necessary, you can use a vinyl-safe cleaning product to help remove stuck-on dirt and debris.
+When the cover is completely dry, lightly sprinkle the cover with Leslie’s Alkalinity Up to prevent mold and mildew.
+Fold the cover loosely, and store it in a cool, dry place.

-If you did not winterize your pool for freezing conditions, skip to Step 8.
+NOTE: If you did NOT winterize your pool for freezing conditions, skip ahead to Step 8.

-If you prepared your pool for freezing temperatures, you will need to reconnect your pool equipment.
-This includes your filter, pump, heater, and anything else you may have had connected to your filtration system.
+If you winterized your pool for freezing temperatures, you will need to get your pool equipment ready to operate again when you open the pool.
+This includes reinstalling drain plugs into your filter, pump, heater, and other equipment, as well as reconnecting anything you may have disconnected from the pool plumbing.
 For above ground pools, you will need to reconnect the flexible plumbing lines to the pool equipment and skimmer.